Celebrating 100 years of Manly P. Hall: 1920 – 2020

-Manly P. Hall was the preeminent philosopher of the 20th century who lectured for over 70 years to make ancient wisdom and obscure esoteric knowledge available for all truth seekers.
+Manly P. Hall was the preeminent philosopher of the 20th century who lectured for 70 years (1920 to 1989) to make ancient wisdom and obscure esoteric knowledge available for all truth seekers.

 He is perhaps best known for his magnum opus, The Secret Teachings of All Ages, an elaborately illustrated encyclopedia of Western mystery traditions, secret societies and symbolic philosophy.